The shirt that started it all, the first print that the founder of Vacord made, for his own noise band.

 Note that in some cases a nicer shirt doesn’t cost much more at all than a basic tee, so look into it.
 They’ll be easier to move at shows, too.

 Like we talked about with volume pricing, it gets cheaper as it you buy more, so basically getting as many at a time as you can afford makes sense.
 Getting 48 pieces printed now makes more sense dollar wise than 24 today and 24 in a month.
 And you’ll definitely see savings if you order 200 now rather than 100 today and 100 in three months.

 7. Find a screen printer sympathetic to your plight as a band

 Tons of screen printing shops employ people in bands.
 Many shops were started by guys who have been in bands (ours included).
 So there’s a good chance that if you ask nicely, you might find a discount for band shirts.
 It never hurts to try.
 Bands are more fun and easier to work with than stuffy businesses anyway.

-At Vacord, we love printing for bands.
+At Vacord, we love printing custom band merch.
 Need anything?
 Fill out the form below and we’ll get right back to you.